NNPDF/nnpdf/doc/sphinx/source/vp/filters.md

 ```
 'EWK_RAP': ('etay', 'M2', 'sqrts'),
 ```
-I choose to define custom `local_variables` in the form of `pT` which is the square root of the invariant mass squared.
-Moreover, I define a value for minimum `pT` and maximum rapidity which I use in my `rule` as cutoff values.
+I choose to define custom `local_variables` in the form of `M` which is the square root of the invariant mass squared, i.e. just the invariant mass.
+Moreover, I define a value for minimum `M` and maximum rapidity which I use in my `rule` as cutoff values.

 The `rule` itself is then self-explanatory, notice however, it is written in valid `Python` syntax.
 Finally, the reason for the rule is given which is to cut datapoints